Human trafficking in Libya: 2022 - present

-Since 2022, reports say Libya has a steady, country wide risk of human trafficking, made worse by mass migration from countries like Sudan.
-This is also due to and its divided government.
-The US Trafficking in Persons reports for 2024 and 2025 have Libya still labeled as a “Special Case”, because traffickers are rarely punished, migrants are treated as criminals, and there are no effective protections or services for victims.
+Since 2022, reports say Libya has a steady, countrywide risk of human trafficking, made worse by both mass migration from countries like Sudan, and a divided Libyan government.
+The US Trafficking in Persons reports for 2024 and 2025 still have Libya labeled as a “Special Case”, because traffickers are rarely punished, migrants are treated as criminals, and there are no effective protections or services for victims.
 IOM estimates that 800,000 to 900,000 migrants were in Libya in 2024–2025.
 Many of them were stopped and sent to detention centers.
 UN and US monitors report that in those centers migrants suffer torture, extortion, sexual violence, and forced labor.
-Reports record deadly incidents as authorities and IOM reported in March 2024 of mass graves of at least 65 people near Al-Shuwayrif and in February 2025, nearly 50 in Kufra, as well as reports repeated shipwrecks on the eastern coast.
-In January 2025,Human rights and aid groups condemned the expulsion of at least 613 Nigerian migrants from Libya in convoys to Dirkou, saying that such acts are a wider abuse against migrants and people who survived trafficking.
+Reports record deadly incidents as authorities and IOM reported, in March 2024, mass graves of at least 65 people near Al-Shuwayrif, and in February 2025, nearly 50 in Kufra, as well as reports of repeated shipwrecks on the eastern coast.
+In January 2025, human rights and aid groups condemned the expulsion of at least 613 Nigerian migrants from Libya in convoys to Dirkou, saying that such acts are a wider abuse against migrants and people who survived trafficking.

+In January 2026, a raid by the Directorate for Combating Illegal Migration (DCIM) and the Sabil al-Salam Border Protection Battalion liberated 221 migrants held against their will in an underground facility near Kufra.

 Prosecution

 As of June 2008, the Government of Libya provided no public information on its law enforcement efforts to punish trafficking in persons, as Libya's laws did not prohibit trafficking for commercial sexual exploitation or forced labor.
 The government failed to provide data on any criminal investigations, prosecutions, convictions or sentences for trafficking offenses this year, although senior officials noted during the year that Libya prosecuted individuals for confiscating foreign workers' passports until the workers had repaid an alleged and sizeable smuggling 'debt.'
 Widespread corruption in the country may facilitate trafficking, but the government did not report prosecuting, convicting, or sentencing any official for complicity.
 In addition, Libya provided in-kind assistance for IOM training of law enforcement officials, including border security and customs, on trafficking.

 In early 2020, Kidane Zekarias Habtemariam was arrested in Ethiopia, and in February 2021 he managed to escape after months of attempts of bribing.
+He was subsequently rearrested elsewhere, and -following a sequence of detentions and extraditions- appeared at a preliminary hearing in the Netherlands on 31 March 2026.